nboughton/DarK-fork/ReadMe.md

-DarK is a monotone icon theme for X11-themes it can also be used as a monotone fallback icon theme.
+DarK is a monotone icon theme for X11-themes it can also be used as a fallback icon theme.

 ![alt text](https://gitlab.com/sixsixfive/dark-icons/raw/master/.preview.png)